Caribbean Real Estate Investment: The Best Countries to Buy Real Estate

 8. Freehold ownership: The best Caribbean islands offering prime real estate allow for full freehold title.

-Investing in Antigua and Barbuda real estate is a worthy choice for obtaining a second citizenship.
-In addition to year-round sunshine, the country offers attractive residential and commercial real estate investing opportunities and a powerful passport.
+Investing in Antigua and Barbuda real estate is a worthwhile option for obtaining second citizenship.
+In addition to year-round sunshine, the country offers attractive residential and commercial real estate investment opportunities, ranking among the top 20 countries in the 2025 Global Passport Index Investment Index.
+Antigua and Barbuda is one of the safest islands in the Caribbean, and its 365 beaches offer the opportunity to own prime real estate by the beach.

 • Stable property prices